Shin Dong-bin: Legal issues and convictions

 On 22 December 2017, a Seoul district court handed down to Shin a two-year suspension of a jail sentence with embezzlement and breach of trust in October 2016.

 On 13 February 2018, Shin was sentenced to 30 months in prison after the Seoul Central District Court found him guilty of charges stemming from Lotte's decision to give ₩7 billion (US$6.5 million) to Choi Soon-sil, a confidante of former President of South Korea Park Geun-hye, in exchange for government favors in providing a license to operate duty-free shop.
 On 5 October 2018, a South Korean appeals upheld Shin's conviction, but also agreed to suspend his sentence to time already served, thus setting him free.

 Other activities

 Philanthropy

 Shin sits on the Board of Overseers of Columbia Business School.
 In 2013, he donated $4 million to the school to found the Shin Dong-bin fellowships.
 A professional skier, Shin is the Chairman of the Korean Ski Association and pledged 60 billion won to the PyeongChang Olympics.

 Personal life

 Shin is married to a Japanese woman named Ogo Manami, who is of aristocratic descent.
 The couple have three children, who all live in Japan.
 Both his office and his residence are located in Lotte World Tower, South Korea's tallest building.

-Shin was engaged in a number of disputes with his sibling, Shin Dong-ju, over the control of Lotte and gained control of the company after a long legal battle.
+Shin was engaged in a number of disputes with his brother, Shin Dong-joo, over the control of Lotte and gained control of the company after a long legal battle.